hsheth2/hsheth2.github.io/_posts/2025-09-12-python-async.md

 main()
 ```

-While gevent is already quite solid,[^9] there’s two things we’d need to build to make it a fully viable replacement for async and the asyncio ecosystem.[^10]
+While gevent is already quite solid,[^9] there are two things we’d need to build to make it a fully viable replacement for async and the asyncio ecosystem.[^10]

 1. A structured concurrency layer built on top of gevent.
 It would be to gevent as AnyIO is to asyncio.
 Type checking is also important here, and we can draw inspiration from the asyncer library.
 2. A shim layer that brings async programs into the fold.
 It should be possible to build an asyncio event loop implementation that defers to gevent for all of its actual scheduling and execution.